mekaron/articles/agilecontent/fromprojecttoprocess.md

 Outline 2: Move translation from a project organization to the primary processes of your company

-## This article
+## Summary
-The goal of this article is to show that the cause of the translation issues that most companies run into when they want to expand to new countries are related to the organizational structure.
+In this article I will show that the cause of the translation issues that most companies run into when they want to expand to new countries are related to the organizational structure.
 I will show the differences between running a project and running a process, and argue that translation should be seen as part of the primary process, rather than being dealt with in a project organization.
 And how from this, it follows that you should not have a localization departs that takes care of translations.

 ## Introduction:
 Traditionally, translations have always been seen as projects that are separate from the creation of a product.
 It feels kind of logical, doesn't it, to first make something ready in one language, and then have a project in which you "just" translate it into multiple languages.
 And as it started to become more and more apparent that this was actually a lot of work, companies started hiring project managers to do that work so that the rest of the company could just continue doing what they were doing before.
 And the translated content or product needs to be delivered faster, you simply put more pressure on them to make the deadline.